singer-yang/singer-yang/README.md

 **News**: I will attend Siggraph 2022 in Vancouver, let's talk if you are also there!

-I am currently a PhD student in [VCC Computational Imaging group](https://vccimaging.org/) at King Abdullah University of Science and Technology(KAUST) CEMSE, advised by [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
+I am a PhD student in [VCC Computational Imaging group](https://vccimaging.org/) at King Abdullah University of Science and Technology(KAUST), advised by [Prof. Wolfgang Heidrich](https://vccimaging.org/People/heidriw/).
 Prior to this, I got BS degree in Physics(major) and Computer Science(minor) at University of Science and Technology of China(USTC).

-You can find my [homepage](https://singer-yang.github.io/), and [lab profile](https://vccimaging.org/People/xingeyang/).
+You can also find me on my [homepage](https://singer-yang.github.io/), and [lab profile](https://vccimaging.org/People/xingeyang/).

 My research interests lie on [**co-design of optics and image processing**].
-We created a differentiable renderer(DeepLens) for general and direct optics and neural networks co-design, my current project is based on this.
-I’m open to collaborators on my projects, feel free to reach out!
+We created a differentiable renderer for the general and direct optics and neural networks co-design.
+I’m open to collaborators on my projects, feel free to reach out if you are interested!
 I am also interested in [quantitative trading/basketball/running/traveling/photography].
-Let's talk if you have the same hobbies!

 Contact: xinge.yang@kaust.edu.sa